microsoft/CsWinRT/docs/memorymanagement.md

 not be called right after as it is a native reference which needs to be tracked by the CCW.

 One notable caveat to this is tear off interfaces on aggregated objects.
-With tear off interfaces, the interfaces typically perform separate COM reference counting from the object itself allowing for the interfaces to manage their own lifetime separate from the object itself.
-But this doesn't work well with aggregated objects if one of these interfaces need to be QI for by the composed as part of the projection implementation because a `Release` would happen right after which would release and cleanup the interface as its lifetime won't be managed by the outer.
-Given that tear off interfaces are rare and not typically used by C# consumers, C#/WinRT today doesn't address this other than facilitating QI calls from the native side where `Release` isn't called right after.
+With tear off interfaces, the interfaces typically perform their own COM reference counting separate from the object itself allowing for the interfaces to manage their own lifetime.
+But this doesn't work well with aggregated objects if one of these interfaces need to be QIed for by the composed object as part of the projection implementation.
+This is because a `Release` would happen right after which would trigger the cleanup of the interface as its lifetime isn't tied to the outer.
+Given that tear off interfaces are rare and not typically used by C# consumers, C#/WinRT today doesn't address this other than facilitating QI calls for them from the native side where `Release` isn't called right after.
-The recommendation for tear off interfaces to support such aggregated objects is that they can be constructed on demand upon the first QI for it, but the interface should not be cleaned up until the object is cleaned up even if there are no longer any reference to that interface.
+The recommendation for tear off interfaces which do want to support such uses on aggregated objects is that they can continue to be constructed on demand upon the first QI for it, but the interface should not be cleaned up until the object is cleaned up even if there are no longer any reference to that interface.

 ### XAML reference tracking

-As mentioned earlier, the XAML runtime also manages the lifetime of XAML objects and has its own supplemental reference tracking to COM reference tracking which it uses when interacting with .NET and .NET's garbage collector.
+As mentioned earlier, the XAML runtime also manages the lifetime of XAML objects and has its own supplemental reference tracking to COM reference tracking which it uses when interacting with .NET and its garbage collector.

 For native XAML objects that are being wrapped by C#/WinRT, the XAML runtime needs to know about all the references to it from another reference tracking system like the .NET